mattpe/bcwt/week4.md

 1. Setup

-   - Continue the app started on week 2.
-You should be now in `week3` branch.
-Make sure you have committed all files (`git status`) then create new branch `week4`
+   - Continue the _server_ app started on week 2.
+You should be now in a branch having the latest _server_ app code .
+Make sure you have committed all files (`git status`) then create a new branch `token`
    - Install passport, passport-local, passport-jwt and jsonwebtoken `npm i passport passport-local passport-jwt jsonwebtoken`

 1. Create a function getUserLogin to `./models/userModel.js`